-1. Help people live the lives they want (within their financial resources).
-We encourage and support change, for example moving from a highly paid but unfulfilling career, spending more time with their families, travel, philanthropy or achieving a particular goal.
+- Help people live the lives they want, within their financial resources.
+We encourage and support change, for example moving from a well-paid but unfulfilling occupation to a more satisfying career; spending more time with family; traveling; philanthropy.

-2. Devise a financial plan to achieve the points in 1.
+- Create a financial plan to achieve your objectives.

-- We are proactive - for example if a change in law affects your Will we instigate the appropriate changes.
+- Are proactive.
+For example if a change in law affects your will we instigate the appropriate changes.

-We are financial planners and don't take on one-off projects such as school fee planning or pensions, although we do advise on them as part of an overall plan.
-We don't think any single subject should be treated separately.
+We don't take on one-off projects such as school fee planning or pensions, although we do advise on them as part of a financial plan.
+We don't think any one subject should be treated separately.

 We take into account:

-- Income and expenditure (current and projected future) - shortfall or surplus?
+- Income and expenditure (current and projected future).
+Is there a shortfall or surplus?

-- Lifetime cash flow forecast: We establish how much capital you need for the rest of your life, taking into account factors such as earnings and pensions, potential inheritances and downsizing home in retirement.
-This helps you make lifestyle decisions such as whether you can afford to change to a more enjoyable but less remunerative career (many people do not enjoy what they do and find it difficult to change direction) or gift money to your family.
+- Lifetime cash flow forecast: How much capital you need for the rest of your life, taking into account factors such as earnings and pensions, potential inheritances and downsizing home in retirement.
+This helps you make lifestyle decisions such as whether you can afford to change to a more enjoyable career (many people do not enjoy what they do and find it difficult to change direction) or give money to your family.

-If there is a shortfall it establishes how much more you need to earn and over what period, or alternatively by how much your expenditure should reduce.
-The point is you will know the direction your finances are going in and be in control of your future.
+If there is a shortfall we establish how much you need to save or we can help you work out how much you should reduce your expenditure by.
+You will then know the direction your finances are going and be in control of your future.

 - Protection/insurance: for example, do you have too much or too little life cover and is it the right type?
 Should it be in trust?

-- Investments: are they suitable and are they achieving what you expect?
+- Investments: are they suitable?
+Are they likely to achieve what you need?
 Are they benchmarked to a stock market index or (more realistically) to cost of living increases?
 Are they only with one manager (risky and poor diversification)?
-Is the risk appropriate?
+Is the risk sensible?

 - Banking and cash management - does your bank provide a good service?
 Are their rates competitive?
 Is your money secure?

-- Wills and inheritance tax (IHT) planning: trusts can provide protection against divorce, idleness/profligacy or bankruptcy.
-A well thought out Will ensures your money goes to the right people at the right time.
-Is your approach to IHT for your family to inherit the maximum or do you want to pass on a particular asset for example, a picture collection or an estate?
-IHT should be part of the overall plan.
+- Wills and inheritance tax (IHT) planning: a well thought-out will ensures your money goes to the right people at the right time.
+Trusts can provide protection against divorce/profligacy or bankruptcy.
+Would you like your family to inherit as much as possible or do you want to pass on a particular asset, for example, an art collection or an estate?
+IHT should be part of an overall plan.

-- Planning for future generations - this is part of IHT planning but concentrates on how families best deal with money passed down to them.
+- Planning for future generations.
+This is part of IHT planning but looks at how families best deal with money passed down to them.

-- Most suitable type of mortgage or financing.
+- The most suitable type of mortgage or financing.